Mixed Breeds

 The Pyrador needs a large breed dog food.

 The Pyrador is likely to eat around 3 cups of kibble every day, dependent on his size and energy levels.
 Being a large dog, it is important to feed him high-quality kibbles that are specifically designed for large breeds, as they contain the optimal ingredients to control bone growth.
-If your Pyrador is on the larger side, a food made for their Pyrenees parent will be best.
+If your Pyrador is on the larger side, food made for their Pyrenees parent will be best.
 Rapid bone growth can cause many health issues in large dogs and can increase the chances of Hip and Elbow Dysplasia, so all-breed kibbles should be avoided.

-It is also important to monitor the amount of food that the Pyrador eats, because he will be somewhat of a food fanatic, especially if he inherits his Lab parent’s appetite.
+It is also important to monitor the amount of food that the Pyrador eats because he will be somewhat of a food fanatic, especially if he inherits his Lab parent’s appetite.
 Obesity is also common in the Lab breed, and this needs to be avoided at all costs.

 Grooming